lwig-wg/terminology/draft-ietf-iotops-7228bis.md

-Constrained devices might be in charge of gathering information in diverse settings, including natural ecosystems, buildings, and factories, and sending the information to one or more server stations.
+Constrained devices might be in charge of gathering information in diverse settings, including natural ecosystems, buildings, and factories, and of sending the information to one or more server stations.
 They might also act on information, by performing some physical action, including displaying it.
 Constrained devices may work under severe resource constraints such